 Colitis is a type of inflammatory bowel disease (IBD) similar to Crohn's disease.
 Both cause long-term inflammation, but only colitis causes ulcers.
 Most people with colitis experience flare-ups combined with periods of remission.
 Early diagnosis is crucial and it is important that both affected people and their physicians closely observe symptoms.

 Diarrhea mixed with blood and mucus is the most common symptom of colitis.
-During a flare, you have a gradual onset of loose, watery stool that can last for weeks.
-Unfortunately, this type of IBD is challenging to trace back to foods or environmental trigger.
-However, you should avoid foods that aggravate diarrhea for a speedy recovery.
-If you have this condition, consider some lifestyle and dietary modifications and consult your doctor for advice.
+During a flare-up, individuals experience a gradual onset of loose, watery stool that can last for weeks.
+Though this type of IBD is challenging to trace back to food or environmental triggers, during a flare-up it is best to avoid foods that aggravate diarrhea.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.